OSGConnect/connectbook/start/data/stashcache.md

 	 stash:///osgconnect/public/<username>/samples/sample01.dat

-# Use StashCache To Tranfer Larger Output Files To `/public`
+# Use StashCache To Transfer Larger Output Files To `/public`

 To transfer larger output files (>1GB) back to your `/public` directory (which is necessary to later access your results):